DAGWorks-Inc/hamilton/examples/reverse_etl/README.md

     credentials.json No executable
     upload_timesheet.py Active
     ```
-6. Get the `spreadsheet_id` from the Google Sheets URL `https://docs.google.com/spreadsheets/d/$SPREADSHEET_ID/edit?gid=0#gid=0`
+6. Create a new Google Sheets spreadsheet and get its `spreadsheet_id` from the Google Sheets URL `https://docs.google.com/spreadsheets/d/$SPREADSHEET_ID/edit?gid=0#gid=0`
+7. Use the `Share` button to give access to the Google API service account that you created at Step 3
-7. Add the `spreadsheet_id` as a Timewarrior config point via `timew config spreadsheet_id $SPREADSHEET_ID`
+8. Add the `spreadsheet_id` as a Timewarrior config point via `timew config spreadsheet_id $SPREADSHEET_ID`
-8. Use the command `timew report upload_timesheet.py` to test it out!
+9. Use the command `timew report upload_timesheet.py` to test it out!
 You should be able to shorten it to `timew upload`

 > [!NOTE]
-> Try to run `python upload_timesheet.py` will hang because it will to read values from `sys.stdin` which would be provided by the Timewarrior CLI.
+> If you run `python upload_timesheet.py` will hang because it will try to read values from `sys.stdin` which should be provided by the Timewarrior CLI.
+That's why you need to run it via `timew report upload_timesheet.py`